pklaus/brother_ql/README.md

                             (only with QL-8xx series on DK-22251 labels).
 You must use this option when printing on black/red tape, even when not printing red.
+      --600dpi              Print with 600x300 dpi available on some models.
+                            Provide your image as 600x600 dpi; perpendicular to the feeding the image will be resized to 300dpi.
       --no-cut              Don't cut the tape after printing the label.
       --loglevel LOGLEVEL   Set to DEBUG for verbose debugging output to stderr.